rkoshak/sensorReporter/README.md

 The above parameters are only required if `SysLog` is a false value.
 `Level` is the same as for `Syslog = True` and indicates the default logging level.

+## Sections for Components

+Note that sensor_reporter requires the section names to start with the type of the plugin.
+Possible values are:
+* Connection
+* Actuator
+* Sensor

+A sensor section could thus be named `Sensor_Heartbeat` or `Actuator1`.

 # Release Notes
 This current version is a nearly complete rewrite of the previous version with a number of breaking changes.